 It’s the easiest way to dispose of aphids from your plant.
 But it may not always be practical.
 It gives you full protection from aphids growing and spreading to other plants.

 You can use a pruner to trim infected plant sections where a large concentration has occurred.
-After cutting, clean the area with water or spray it with aphid repellent solution.
+After cutting, clean the area with water or spray it with an aphid repellent solution.